kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Turning Off Automatic Upgrades

-_If you wish to turn off automatic MicroOS upgrades (Important if you are not launching an HA setup which requires at least 3 control-plane nodes), you need to set:_
+_If you wish to turn off automatic MicroOS upgrades (Important if you are not launching an HA setup that requires at least 3 control-plane nodes), you need to set:_

 ```terraform
 automatically_upgrade_os = false